x1nigo/st/README.md

 My build of the Simple Terminal.

 ## Patches
-- alpha
+- `alpha` (transparency)
-- blinking_cursor
+- `blinking_cursor` (adds different types of cursors styles)
-- bold-is-not-bright
+- `bold-is-not-bright` (used regular colors for bold, not bright)
-- scrollback
+- `scrollback` (adds a scrollback feature)

 ## Requirements
-- ***libxft-bgra*** - Without this, st can't render colored emojis and will simply shut down if it sees one.
+- `libxft-bgra` - Without this, st can't render colored emojis and will simply shut down if it sees one.
 If you don't have colored emojis, then you don't need to install this.

 ## Notes
 If you want to zoom in/out, just press <kbd>Shift</kbd> + <kbd>Ctrl</kbd> then <kbd>j</kbd> and <kbd>k</kbd>.